Crucial document: Arts-Honours-Thesis-Cover-Sheet

 - Where a student is enrolled into a two-part 24-point thesis:

-- On successfully completing the first 12-point unit (Part A), the student receives an SFR grade.
-Once the thesis is marked, the SFR is changed to the final mark and grade for the thesis.
+- On successfully completing the first 12-point unit (Part A), the student receives a 'Withheld' (WH) grade.
+Once the thesis is marked, the WH is changed to the final mark and grade for the thesis.

 - The student who receives an N for Part A is deemed to have failed the thesis, and to have failed their honours year.